hoannguyen02/self-js/interview-questions/js.md

 7. Have you using `bind`?

-Bind return new function for us, help us reduce function with more thant one argument to a function with one argument.
+Bind return new function for us, help us reduce function with more than one argument to a function with one argument.

 8. What promises are and why they are useful?'